1. Choosing the right agent

-Make space around aircon units/water heaters
+Make space around aircon units and water heaters

-These will be important to all potential buyers, so make sure they have enough room to suss out their condition and functionality.
+These items will be important to all potential buyers, so make sure they have enough room to suss out their condition and functionality.

-Provide basement/attic access
+Provide basement and attic access

-Have the right docs ready
+Have the right documents ready

 5. Settling in for the long and short haul